alf45tar/Pedalino/README.md

 - Reboot Pedalino to restart the procedure.

 You can reset the last know access point via menu.

+## AppleMIDI

+Pedalino is a session listener over Wi-Fi.
+It does not support session initiation functionalities, which requires the use of an external session initiator on the network to open a RTP-MIDI session with the Pedalino.
+This session initiator can be a macOS computer or a Windows computer with the [RTP-MIDI driver activated](https://www.tobias-erichsen.de/software/rtpmidi.html), or an embedded RTP-MIDI device.

 ## Open Sound Control (OSC)